hasib-rashid/Falcon/CONTRIBUTING.md

 # 👏 Recommendations

-- [Pull](https://github.com/wei/pull) - automatically keep your fork up to date!
-- [GH CLI](https://github.com/cli/cli) - An easy way to make PRs and much more!
 - [Visual Studio Code](https://code.visualstudio.com) - Code editing redefined.

 # 🚀 Want to change something?

 Please make a PR to change anything!
 Spelling mistakes, code flaws, performance issues, as long as it's valid, follows our guidelines, you'll most likely be accepted.
 Happy hacking! 😉

-# ⌚ Final thing

-If you want to change something in this file, please make an issue, we can review if it should make its way into this file.
-Thanks!
-_PS: Thanks to [BeatZoid](https://github.com/beatzoid) and [Moonlight](https://github.com/gautam-paranjape)_